ddribin/mercurial_keyring/README.txt

 ``~/keyringrc.cfg`` file (``keyringrc.cfg`` in the home directory of the current user).
 Refer to keyring_ docs for more details.

-''I considered handling similar options in hgrc, but decided that single user may use more than one keyring-based script.
-Still, I am open to suggestions.''
+*I considered handling similar options in hgrc, but decided that single user may use more than one keyring-based script.
+Still, I am open to suggestions.*

 Repository configuration (HTTP)
 ===============================